 For some reason, they looked at us and saw two people worthy of their time, worth introducing to their friends and loving on for a few days.

 Maybe to them, that was just good hospitality or maybe they just felt really bad for us chronically confused kids.
 Ha!
 But for us, those are the moments that make this big scary world we were warned about that much smaller and safer and beautiful.

 It confirms that going far out of our comfort zone brings moments and lessons that change us for the better … and friends.
 SO MANY AMAZING FRIENDS!

 However, I sincerely believe they loved us too.
 Because when they dropped us off at the train station on our final morning, we exchanged big, reluctant hugs and hopes to see each other again one day!
 It may never work out that we cross paths again, but we’ll still think of them fondly as friends and I think they’ll do the same.

 While beautiful, in our minds Verona won’t bring thoughts of narrow city streets or landscapes.
 It will always be a reminder of our sweet friends.
 There are no photos of our time with them because we were just having too much fun to think of it.
 But I’ll remember their smiling faces and their kindness will stay with us forever.

 And when the time comes to return that hospitality and friendship to another wandering soul, we will jump on the opportunity to pay it forward.
 Because the world can always use more kindness, laughter, and love – always, always, always.

-Here’s to making more genuine connections in 2019!
+Here’s to making more genuine connections while traveling!
 Give it a try, you won’t regret it.